staircase-dev/piso/docs/user_guide/case_studies/football.rst

     piso.lookup(CvsL, pd.Timedelta(80, unit="min"))

-This analysis is also straightforward using :mod:`staircase.Stairs`.
+This analysis is also straightforward using :mod:`staircase`.
 For more information on this please see the :ref:`corresponding example with staircase <user_guide.football_staircase_example>`